Community-based Mangrove Conservation and Sustainable Livelihoods in Sungai Johor, Malaysia

 - Support community-based mangrove conservation and rehabilitation in Sungai Johor Estuary.

 - To build collaboration between communities in Sg Johor and Pengerang through the experience of successful community mangrove management activities in Perak State.

 - Conducted Johor State Level Mangroves Education Awareness Carnival 2018.
-Successfully raised awareness among 477 students, 30 teachers, 3 officers from state and district education department, 3 officers from Johor State Forestry Department, 1 SHBKG and 5 GEC Officers.
+Successfully outreached to 477 students, 30 teachers, 3 officers from state and district education department, 3 officers from Johor State Forestry Department and 1 SHBKG .